LPCC Hour Tracking · California 2026

 Can an LPCC Treat Couples & Families?

-The LPCC scope of practice and the couples/families requirement
+The LPCC scope of practice and the 2022 couples/families change

 California LPCC Exams: Law & Ethics + NCMHCE